 The best marketing ROI of ANY franchise system, large or small

 Almost all franchise systems charge you a standard percentage based advertising fee.
 Imagine your resale store doing one million dollars a year, and you paying close to 5% in ad funds.
 What could YOU do with $50,000!
-We give you the materials and the knowhow to build your store, and let YOUR money work for YOU!
+We give you the materials and the knowhow to build your business and let YOUR money work for YOU!

 In a nutshell...